BA (Hons)

 • HSBC

-Sponsored by IBM, this UK-wide initiative sees our students competing against other UK universities in hope of winning recognition for the best solution to a social enterprise challenge through simulation activities.
+Sponsored by IBM, this UK-wide initiative sees our students competing against other UK universities, looking for the best solution to a social enterprise challenge through simulation activities.

 We've had five teams in the final over the past nine years!

+Every year we arrange for you to meet with representatives of two major professional accounting bodies: ICAS, ACCA and CIMA.
 The course also enjoys extensive links with industry, with speakers and projects coming from a number of areas.
-Previous industry links have included:
+This includes organisations such as:

 • Dundee Social Enterprise Network